 Moi moi (beans pudding) is one of such Nigerian foods that are loved by every Nigerian.
-It is made of beans and some other local ingredients.
+I make moi-moi from beans and some other local ingredients.

-The recipe for beans pudding is not as straight forward as the recipe for porridge beans or even jollof rice but with time and a little keenness, however, You will become great at it.
+The recipe for beans pudding is not as straightforward as the recipe for porridge beans or even jollof rice but with time and a little keenness, however, You will become good at it.

 Below is the image of my favorite moi moi (beans pudding)

 I have included two videos in this recipe, one helps you learn how to wash-peel beans in less than 8 minutes.